ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: Discussion

 \subsection{3D Retrieval}

 At first glance, the best-fitting 3D models all appear to be physically unrealistic, with internal temperatures at $\approx 500$ K, much lower than the GCM internal temperature of $\approx 3000$ K. However, if we examine the contribution functions of the best-fitting model (shown in line opacity in Figure \ref{fig:tgrid-comparison}), we see that our spectral bins are primarily sensitive to pressures from 0.001 -- 1 bar, and the majority of the emitted flux comes from the hottest grid cells at pressures between 0.01 and 0.1 bar, far from the interior of the planet at 100 bar.
 Therefore, the internal temperature parameter is only affecting the emitted flux by controlling the temperature gradient near the deepest thermal map, and the absolute value of the parameter is unimportant.
 In all our fits, this extends the thermal inversion to the deepest visible pressure layers, consistent with the thermal inversion in the GCM, which continues down to $\approx 0.5$ bar at the substellar point.
 The temperature structure as a whole is physically implausible at higher pressures, but the portions sensed by the observation are reasonable and similar to the GCM.
+We note that our MCMC analyses started from a more plausible internal temperature of 3000 K, using a uniform prior over the range [0, 4000] K, but without wavelengths which probe the deep atmosphere, those fits were quickly ruled out in favor of the fits presented here.

+To further understand the effects of the $T_{bot}$ parameter, we examined the thermal profiles in the MCMC posterior as a function of $T_{bot}$.
+First, we looked for potential correlations between $T_{bot}$ and the location of the thermal inversion, measured by evaluating the 3D thermal profiles at high vertical (pressure) resolution and finding the pressure level where the temperature gradient becomes negative.
+This relationship, for the substellar point, is shown in Figure \ref{fig:tbot-v-invp}, which shows a minor positive correlation, although the variation in the inversion pressure is small.
+Thus, the $T_{bot}$ parameter is not affecting the location of the thermal inversion.